 Marc E. Sorini concentrates on issues facing the alcohol beverage industry, with a particular focus on the supplier tier and non-beverage alcohol users.
 He heads the Firm’s Alcohol Regulatory & Distribution Group and is recognized as one of the leading lawyers in his field.
-Additionally, he focuses on the legal cannabis industry to provide clients with regulatory and investment guidance in the ever-growing, rapidly-evolving industry.

 Corporate, such as drafting and negotiating distribution and co-pack agreements and handling the alcohol regulatory and due diligence aspects of industry transactions

 Food and beverage, such as counseling on product formulation matters and representing companies in potential product recall situations

 Government affairs, such as testifying at legislative hearings, preparing legislative and regulatory proposals, and participating in rulemaking proceedings

 Litigation, such as handling investigations by government alcohol regulatory authorities and representing companies in disputes with distributors

 Intellectual property, such as reviewing and clearing advertising and labeling under alcohol beverage laws, voluntary industry codes, and false advertising principles